7. Work and Kinetic Energy#

 where \(|\ell_{AB}|\) is the path length on the surface.

-The force of static friction does no work (in the reference frame) because in the case of static friction, there is never any displacement.
+The force of static friction does no work in the reference frame of the surface because the point of contact does not slip across the surface.

 As an external force, static friction can do work.
 Static friction can perform